mihailspirkoski/Internet-Technologies---Cinemax/README.md

 # Internet-Technologies---Cinemax
-ASP .NET MVC Application for movies management, using MySQL database
+ASP .NET MVC Application for movies management, using MySQL database and Bootstrap

 **__Description/Functionalities__**